 Constipation is where there are changes to how you move your bowels, including not opening your bowels as often as normal and finding it hard to get your stool (poo) out.
 Often the stool is hard and lumpy and difficult to pass.
 Most people will suffer from an episode of constipation at some point in their lives, but usually this is temporary and not serious.
 Unfortunately, for some people constipation can become a long term issue.

-- Use the right toilet posture to make passing stool easier.
+- Toilet Positioning: Using the right posture on the toilet can make bowel movements easier.
 Watch this video for tips.

-- Explore helpful guides: POGP Good Bowel Health and POGP Improving Your Bowel Health.
+- Helpful Guides: POGP Good Bowel Health and POGP Improving Your Bowel Health.

 Faecal Incontinence